 Help me explore Fallout 4 versus real Boston, MA. – Ben Winslow

 Suspended November 17, 2015

-Ben Winslow wants your money to take a vacation to Boston (despite the fact he already lives there) and compare what it looks like to the ruins of Fallout 4.
+Ben Winslow wants your money to take a vacation to Boston (despite the fact he already lives there) and compare what it looks like to the ruinous Fallout 4.
+Sorry, I meant “the ruins of Fallout 4.”

 That sounds like a great idea, minus the vacation part.
 He could write an article or maybe a novella travelogue about all the great places in the city, take photos of locations and compare them with screenshots in game, maybe even talk to Bethesda about their experience scouting the town.
 He could do a video series talking to people on the street and ask them their thoughts on the game version.

 Why would this Kickstarter get suspended?
 Other than Fallout 4 being awful of course.

 Because the travel thing is just a façade.
 All this is is a random guy asking for money to buy himself a PC so he can play the game.
 Winslow says he wants to make a video exploring the differences but needs to upgrade his computer so he can run the game and capture footage.
 There’s no information beyond that.
 There’s nothing about the project itself, no list of locations, what the videos will specifically be about, or even what upgrades he plans on making to his computer.

 Suspended November 23, 2015

 Simulators are the scourge of modern gaming.
 Any half-baked game can call itself a simulator and be lauded as “comedy,” and there are dearth of examples.
 Such “quality” can be seen in Baking Simulator, Grass Simulator, Yohjo Simulator, Kitchen Simulator and more.
 Envelope Licking Simulator’s comedy-stylings won’t be making that list.